CIVIL 733 : Coastal Engineering Dynamics

 Attendance is expected at scheduled activities including labs/tutorials to complete components of the course.

-Lectures will be available as recordings.
-Other learning activities including tutorials will be available as recordings.
-However, the laboratory sessions must be completed in person.
+Lectures and tutorials will be available as recordings, although students are strongly encouraged to attend in person.
+The laboratory sessions must be completed in person.

 The course will not include live online events.